 COLLEGIATE NATIONAL TEAM

-The USA Baseball Collegiate National Team is comprised of the top collegiate baseball players in the country.
+The USA Baseball Collegiate National Team is comprised of the top non-draft-eligible collegiate baseball players in the country.
 The team competes each summer in friendship series domestically and internationally against the world's top baseball talent.
-As part of this schedule, the U.S. and squares off in international friendship series against Chinese Taipei, Cuba and Japan.
+As part of this schedule, the U.S. squares off in international friendship series against Chinese Taipei, Cuba and Japan.